Alfred Maudslay: Personal life

 In 1892, Maudslay married US-born Anne Cary Morris, a granddaughter of Gouverneur Morris.
 For their honeymoon, the couple sailed to Guatemala via New York and San Francisco.
 There the Maudslays worked for two weeks on behalf of the Peabody Museum of Harvard University.
 Their account was published in 1899 as A Glimpse at Guatemala.
 Annie Maudslay died in 1926.
 In 1928, Maudslay married widow Alice Purdon.
 In the following years he finished his memoirs, Life in the Pacific Fifty Years Ago.

-Alfred Maudslay died January 1931 in Hereford, England.
-He was buried in the crypt of Hereford Cathedral next to his first wife.
+Alfred Maudslay died on 22 January 1931 in Hereford, England.
+His cremated remains were interred in the crypt of Hereford Cathedral next to his first wife.
 Materials he collected are currently stored at Harvard and the British Museum.